typd/typd.github.com/source/pages/about-me.en/index.markdown

 footer: true
 ---

-- Reading, travelling, hiking, photography
+- Reading, travelling
-- Cycling around Qinghai Lake, Hainan province
+- PADI open water diver
+- 5 times half marathon
 - Have been to >90% provinces of mainland China
-- 5 times half marathon
-- PADI open water diver

 <br/>